uwilli/spacemouse-python/README.md

 Other 3D-Connexion devices have not been tested.

 Buttons 1-4 are single press, continuously pressing these does not generate a signal.
+Slow or long presses of buttons 1-4 do not register as presses.
 The rest of the buttons can be pressed continuously.

 ## Work in progress

-Pressing at least 3 of the buttons 1 to 4 simultaneously generates false positives for other buttons.
+Pressing more than 2 Buttons simultaneously in some combinations causes false positives on other buttons.
+I'm not sure if this is my code or the device.

 ## Getting started